 - Etiquette and social custom

 - Russian entrepreneurs and self-employed sole traders in Russia

 - Foreign companies registered for work in Russia

 - Employing foreign staff in Russia

 There are a number of things to consider and processes to go through if you are an individual or company thinking of starting a business in Russia.
-You need to start off with basic considerations such as whether you can legally operate as a business in Russia and whether you have a business idea that is likely to work, before moving onto practical considerations such as choosing a legal structure, drawing up documents, joining the Russian company register and opening up a business bank account.
+You need to start off with basic considerations such as whether you can legally operate as a business in Russia.

 The first thing to do if you are a foreigner wanting to start a business in Russia is to make sure your immigration status allows you to trade in the country.
 Will you need a business or work visa or a residency permit?
 See the below section on business visas in Russia for more information.

-If you are allowed to start a business in Russia and are confident that your business idea works, the next step is to decide on your business legal structure.
+If you can start a business in Russia and are confident that your business idea works, the next step is to decide on your business legal structure.
 Information on options available is in the section below on Russian company types.